Nissan Qashqai new car review

 Cost of ownership

-We've remarked before that mild hybrid technology promises more than it ultimately delivers in terms of fuel frugality and CO2 benefits - and so it is here.
-The figures produced by this third generation Qashqai's mild hybrid 12V 1.3-litre DIG-T petrol units are improved, but not by very much over the equivalent powerplants of the previous model.
-In WLTP terms, think in the region of 40mpg on the combined cycle and around 120g/km of CO2 for both versions of the mild hybrid engine.
+We've remarked before that mild hybrid technology promises more than it ultimately delivers in terms of fuel frugality and CO2 benefits - and so it still is here.
+The figures produced by this third generation Qashqai's mild hybrid 12V 1.3-litre DIG-T petrol units are reasonable, but not exceptional - and certainly not as good as you'd get from the kind of proper Hybrid unit you could have in, say, a rival Vauxhall Grandland or Peugeot 3008.
+In WLTP terms, think 44.8mpg on the combined cycle and 141g/km of CO2 for both front-driven versions of the mild hybrid engine.
+It's 40.9mpg and 155g/km for the 4WD auto version.
 The mild hybrid system adds just 22kg to the overall vehicle mass.
 When decelerating, energy is recovered through regeneration and stored in the lithium-ion battery for use in acceleration or when the car is using its stop/start system.

-Qashqai customers for whom efficiency is everything will be drawn to the e-POWER full-Hybrid model, which is of the self-charging (ie. Non-Plug-in') variety.
+Qashqai customers for whom efficiency is everything will be drawn to the e-POWER full-Hybrid model, which is of the self-charging (ie. Non-Plug-in) variety and manages up to 54.3mpg and 117g/km.
 This electrified unit differs from those of other Prius-like full-Hybrid powerplants in that the petrol engine is unconnected to the driven wheels and is instead used exclusively to power the electric motor.
 Nissan reckons this set-up can deliver better fuel economy and enhanced emissions, while also providing the instant acceleration of a pure electric car.
 The Qashqai e-POWER, like Nissan's LEAF full-EV, also offers an 'e-Pedal' which can be used for both acceleration and deceleration.
 Plus this model can drive for small distances (under two miles) with the engine off.
-The Qashqai e-Power delivers up to 52.3mpg on the combined cycle and up to 119g/km of CO2.
+Insurance groups are in the 12-26 bracket.

 + More